 Rumors in the Digital Age

-ISAIAH PAUL ROBERTS: Wait, I'm confused.
+REPORTER: Wait, I'm confused.
 Aren't you an advocate for digital reporting?
 While I'm glad to hear you talk about respect for the record and not thinking that reporters should rely on their audio -- of which I would agree -- aren't you advocating that the entire record/transcript can be adequately produced from a mere audio recording?

 Brief Relief features more than 25,000 one-stroke real-time-ready briefs for common phrases, saving valuable time and energy.

 Embrace the power of writing shorter, faster, and smarter!
 Having one-stroke briefs for common phrases is by far the best way to dramatically shorten your writing.

 Brief Relief is a compilation of one-stroke briefs for high-frequency phrases encountered by the professional reporter.
 Conceived by Linda Lee, a woman with a gift for creating catchy briefs, Brief Relief is an invaluable resource for court reporters, captioners, and CART providers interested in shortening their writing.
 With more than 25,000 real-time-ready one-stroke briefs for common phrases, Brief Relief is a useful reference in the quest to reduce everyday phrases to one streamlined stroke.
 Students will also find the book immensely helpful as an aid to dictionary- building.

 Reduce wear and tear on the body and enhance your efficiency.

 Brief Relief 2 features more than 46,000 one-stroke real-time-ready briefs for 2+ syllable words.